 Substantial gainful activity, in 2018, specifically means that you can’t earn over $1180.00 per month because of your health conditions.
 This means that you can get social security disability and return to work.
 This is as long as you are not able to earn more than $1,180.00 per month in wages.
 Each year this number changes, so make sure that you review it for the current time period.

-It also means that if your medical conditions have limited your earning ability to less than $1,180.00 per month.
-You can still work and qualify for social security disability benefits.
-If your reduction in earnings has been ongoing for 12 continuous months or you have not been working at all.
+Even if you haven’t been completely unable to work for the last year, if your medical conditions have limited your earning ability to less than $1,180.00 per month, you can still qualify for social security disability benefits.
+You still have to prove that your reduction in earnings has been ongoing for 12 continuous months.

-If you are not able to work at your normal employment.
-But, feel that you are able to work at some capacity, have you attorney go over it to see how you could be affected. you attorney should guide you on the best approach to take.
+If you are not able to work at your normal employment but feel that you are able to work in some capacity, talk to your lawyer.
+Your attorney should guide you on the best course of action.